 Working with the Manual Material List

-From the Design app, the first option is to create a new material list.
+From the Design app, the second option is to create a new material list.
 Select New Material List from the drop down to create a manual material list.

 Creating the material list is simple.
 The material may be separated by floor.
 The default “First Floor” name can be edited by clicking on the pencil icon or text, and additional floors may be added if needed.